The Tree Inclusion Problem: In Linear Space and Faster: A Faster Tree Inclusion Algorithm

 We have the following invariant at the beginning of each iteration:

 We first find the next non-empty macro node $i$.
-We then have 4 cases depending on which kind of node $i$ is.
-In Case I $i$ is a left node.
-Due to Proposition~\ref{lem:orderlemma} we can have $\mop$ in $i$ (case (i)), in the spine (case (iii)), or in a node to the right of $i$ (case(v)).
-In Case II $i$ is a spine node.
-Due to Proposition~\ref{lem:orderlemma} we can have $\mop$ in the right node (case (iv)) or in a node to the right of $i$ (case(v)).
-In Case III $i$ is a right node or a leaf node.
-Due to Proposition~\ref{lem:orderlemma} we can have $\mop$ in $i$ (case (i) and (ii)) or in a node to the right of $i$ (case(v)).
-In the last case (Case IV) $i$ must be a boundary node and $\mop$ must be in a node to the right of $i$.
+We then have 4 cases depending on which kind of node $i$ is. \begin{itemize} \item In Case I $i$ is a left node.
+Due to Proposition~\ref{lem:orderlemma} we can have $\mop$ in $i$ (case (i), see Fig.~\ref{fig:propositions}(b)), in the spine (case (iii), see Fig.~\ref{fig:propositions}(d)), or in a node to the right of $i$ (case(v)). \item In Case II $i$ is a spine node.
+Due to Proposition~\ref{lem:orderlemma} we can have $\mop$ in the right node (case (iv) , see Fig.~\ref{fig:propositions}(e)) or in a node to the right of $i$ (case(v)). \item In Case III $i$ is a right node or a leaf node.
+Due to Proposition~\ref{lem:orderlemma} we can have $\mop$ in $i$ (case (i) and (ii), see Fig.~\ref{fig:propositions}(b)-(c)) or in a node to the right of $i$ (case(v)). \item In the last case (Case IV) $i$ must be a boundary node and $\mop$ must be in a node to the right of $i$. \end{itemize} We then compare $i$ and $j$.
+The case where $i \lhd j$ is similar to the previous implementation of the procedure.
+We compare $j$ with our potential pair (line 16).
+If $s_1 < j$ then $s_1 \lhd j$ since the input is deep, and we can insert $r_2$ and $s_2$ into our output node arrays $R$ and $S$, respectively.
+We also set $s_1$ to $j$ and $s_2$ to the leftmost node in $Y[j]$ (if $s_1=j$ we already have $(s_1,s_2)=(j, \leftn_{C(j)}(1,Y[j]))$).
+Then---both if $s_1 \lhd j$ or $s_1=j$---we set $r_1$ to $i$ and $r_2$ to the rightmost node in $X[i]$ (line 19).
+That we only need the rightmost node in $X[i]$ and the leftmost node in $Y[j]$ follows from the definition of $\mop$ and the structure of the macro tree.